MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Experiments

 \subsection{Comparison with the State-of-the-art Methods}

-\paragraph{Assessing joint Geometry and Motion Reconstruction} We compare our \method with recent representative methods in joint geometry and motion estimation in~\cref{tab:joint_geo_motion}.
+\paragraph{Assessing joint Geometry and Motion Reconstruction} We compare \method with recent representative methods in joint geometry and motion estimation in~\cref{tab:joint_geo_motion}.
 Here, we assess these metrics in the world coordinate space.
-Our model directly outputs a sequence of predictions in the word coordinates.
-Still, existing methods are mainly pairwise-style, following DUSt3R~\cite{wang2024dust3r}, which need post-optimization or camera poses to align with ground truth.
-To ensure fairness, we uniformly use the camera pose predicted by VGGT~\cite{wang2025vggt} to transform their predictions into the world coordinate system.
-Through both quantitative and qualitative comparison in~\cref{fig:indomain_result,tab:joint_geo_motion}, we observe that these pair-wise approaches usually exhibit degraded performance when extended to video sequences, while our method outperforms state-of-the-art methods 38.64\% in geometry and 25.0\% in motion on average.
-Note that, unlike Zero-MSF~\cite{liang2025zero}, our model is trained \emph{without} the motion annotations on Dynamic Replica~\cite{karaev2023dynamicstereo} and Point Odyssey~\cite{zheng2023pointodyssey} but performs even better expect one comparable metric.
-Furthermore, \cref{fig:effectiveness} shows that our method estimates temporally consistent scene flow in the world coordinate system, remaining robust to camera motion and capable of describing 4D scene dynamics more accurately and efficiently.
+Our model directly outputs a sequence of predictions in world coordinates.
+By contrast, most existing methods follow a pairwise design based on DUSt3R~\cite{wang2024dust3r}, which need post-optimization or camera poses to align with ground truth.
+To ensure fairness, we use the camera pose predicted by VGGT~\cite{wang2025vggt} to transform their predictions into the world coordinate system.
+Through both quantitative and qualitative comparison in~\cref{fig:indomain_result,tab:joint_geo_motion}, we observe that these pairwise approaches usually exhibit degraded performance when extended to video sequences, while our method outperforms state-of-the-art methods by 38.64\% in geometry and 25.0\% in motion on average.
+Note that, unlike Zero-MSF~\cite{liang2025zero}, we do not train our model with motion annotations from Dynamic Replica~\cite{karaev2023dynamicstereo} and Point Odyssey~\cite{zheng2023pointodyssey}, yet still achieve better performance except on one comparable metric. \Cref{fig:effectiveness} shows that our method estimates temporally consistent scene flow in a world coordinate system, remaining robust to camera motion and capable of describing 4D scene dynamics more accurately and efficiently.

 \paragraph{Assessing Geometry Reconstruction} We further compare our method with several representative approaches in geometry reconstruction in~\cref{tab:geo_only}.
 We group them by their geometric representation: (1) Camera-centric methods predict depth or point maps in the camera coordinate system.
 We transform their outputs to world coordinates using VGGT poses for fair comparison.
 (2) World-centric methods predict geometry directly in the reference frame coordinate system, and we align their results to ground truth using an affine transformation.
 Our method achieves \emph{state-of-the-art} performance on Monkaa, demonstrating the advantages of our proposed architecture.
 For Sintel and DDAD, our performance is inferior to VGGT~\cite{wang2025vggt}, which we attribute to our single-modal design (w/o camera rays and depth maps) and the limited scale of our outdoor training data.
 Note that we do not perform post-optimization, as in Geo4D~\cite{jiang2025geo4d}.
 The visual comparisons (see in supp.) further validate that our approach produces more coherent and consistent reconstructions in dynamic environments.